 Shared audio conferencing phone numbers are automatically assigned to organizations when they're enabled for audio conferencing.
 When the phone numbers are assigned, a phone number is assigned as the default phone number of the conferencing bridge.
 The phone number assigned as the default number of the bridge will be one from the country/region of the organization.

-Due to limited availability of toll phone numbers in Venezuela, Indonesia, and United Arab Emirates (UAE), organizations from these countries/regions won't have an Audio Conferencing toll number automatically assigned to them.
+Due to limited availability of toll phone numbers in Venezuela, Indonesia, Vietnam, and United Arab Emirates (UAE), organizations from these countries/regions won't have an Audio Conferencing toll number automatically assigned to them.
 Toll-free numbers from these locations are available depending on available inventory.

 To see a list of those countries/regions that have phone numbers automatically assigned to organizations, see Country and region availability for Audio Conferencing and Calling Plans.